Cosmian/mse-cli/documentation/docs/subcommand/status.md

 - `initializing`: the status of an app waiting for the key to decrypt the code or other secrets needed to be successfully run
 - `running`: the status of app running successfully
 - `on_error`: the status of an app stopped with a failure.
 It's a terminal state.
-- `stopped`: the status of an app stopped without any erros.
+- `stopped`: the status of an app stopped without any errors.
 For example: when the expiration date is reached.
 It's a terminal state.